What Is an IVA?

 The cumulative impact of the debts you’ve incurred coupled with the consequences of having an IVA can make it challenging for you to be accepted for credit in the future.
-You may find that certain financial products are not available to you, and that you are limited to basic bank accounts, due to a low credit score.
-A poor credit score can also have implications for those who are financially linked to you, for example, those with whom you have a joint bank account or share debts or products such as a mortgage.
-The impact of debts and an IVA can affect the credit score of loved ones such as your partner, and might even impact upon their professional life if they hold positions in certain industries.
+You may find that certain financial products are not available to you and that you are limited to basic bank accounts due to a low credit score.
+A poor credit score can also have implications for those financially linked to you, for example, those with whom you have a joint bank account or share debts or products such as a mortgage.
+The impact of debts and an IVA can affect the credit score of loved ones such as your partner and might even impact their professional life if they hold positions in certain industries.

 Limitations on your financial options

-The immediate and longer term effects of having an IVA for your credit score will likely have a negative impact on your ability to apply for credit in the future.
-This can restrict your ability to get bank accounts offering overdraft facilities, limit your options for taking out credit cards or store cards, and may prevent you from taking out financing to purchase goods such as furniture, white goods, cars or mobile phones.
-The restrictions placed on taking out credit and the limited financial products available to you can make it a harder and slower process to rebuild your credit score during the IVA, in the six years that follow, and even beyond.
+The immediate and longer-term effects of having an IVA for your credit score will likely harm your ability to apply for credit in the future.
+For example, this can restrict your ability to get bank accounts offering overdraft facilities, limit your options for taking out credit cards or store cards, and may prevent you from taking out financing to purchase goods such as furniture, white goods, cars or mobile phones.
+In addition, the restrictions placed on taking out credit and the limited financial products available to you can make it a harder and slower process to rebuild your credit score during the IVA in the six years that follow, and even beyond.

 Financial struggles and problems with debt can be a scary prospect.
-It’s important to think about practical steps you can take to manage your money and get back on top of your finances.
-Weigh up the pros and cons of the different options available to you, from bankruptcy and Debt Management Plans, to Individual Voluntary Agreements, and make sure you choose the pathway which fits in with your personal financial circumstances, your profession and your future plans.
+So it’s important to think about practical steps you can take to manage your money and get back on top of your finances.
+First, weigh up the pros and cons of the different options available to you, from bankruptcy and Debt Management Plans to Individual Voluntary Agreements.
+Make sure you choose the pathway that fits in with your personal financial circumstances, your profession, and your future plans.

 Whatever your decision, talking to a qualified professional about your challenges with debt and working together to find the best solution for you is key to a stress-free approach to managing your debts and moving towards a brighter financial future.